Skip to main content

 Program Description

-The VA Connecticut Healthcare System Interprofessional Fellowship program recruits one physician (MD or DO) , one psychologist (PhD or PsyD) , and one MDiv candidate for a 2-year training program.
-The training program emphasizes:
+The VA Connecticut Healthcare System Advanced Fellowship program recruits one physician (MD or DO), one psychologist (PhD or PsyD), and one MDiv candidate for a 2-year training program.
+Other disciplines are welcome to apply.

-- clinical knowledge and skills in addiction treatment
+• Clinical knowledge and skills in addiction treatment

-- interprofessional education skills for teaching junior trainees and the broader community about addictive behaviors
+• Interprofessional education skills for teaching junior trainees and the broader community about addictive behaviors

-- practice or policy guideline development
+• Practice or policy guideline development

-- applied research and implementation skills
+• Applied research and implementation skills

 Fellows participate in several training components.
 These include: (1) clinical rotations under the preceptorship of the faculty at training sites.
 Clinical opportunities include outpatient, intensive outpatient, and residential treatment for addictions, outpatient detoxification, medication therapies for opioid addiction, psychosocial rehabilitation, and integrated primary care mental health services; (2) formal core curriculum that is interdisciplinary and comprehensive; and (3) individual mentorship in which each trainee has a primary mentor assigned to him/her who matches the interests of the trainee.
 Fellows spend 75% of their time in educational, scholarly work and/or clinical research in addiction treatment; 25% of effort is spent on clinical services.